isabella232/element-optogenetics/docs/src/concepts.md

 using light (*opto-*) to directly regulate the activation of genetically modified (*-genetics*) neurons.
 By incorporating genes from photosensitive algae, neurons become sensitive to different wavelengths for either excitation or inhibition.

-In other areas of reseach, researchs can look at the correlation between neuronal firings and animal behavior.
-By being able to look for the presence or absence of behavior with or without optogenetic stimulation, researchers can draw more direct causal links between neuronal populations and corresponding behavior.
+Scientists now use this technology to draw more direct causal links between the activity of neuronal populations and corresponding animal behavior.

 [^1]: Boyden, E. S., Zhang, F., Bamberg, E., Nagel, G., & Deisseroth, K. (2005).
     [Millisecond-timescale, genetically targeted optical control of neural activity](https://www.nature.com/articles/nn1525).